Back to Events

 • Communication protocols with parents, students, faculty, and external stakeholders that minimize legal exposure while maintaining positive relationships.

-• Proper procedures for handling and responding to subpoenas, including documentation requirements and administrative responsibilities.
+• Proper procedures for handling and responding to subpoenas, marital/child custody orders, guardianship documents, and other legal documents that may come across your desk.

 This interactive session will provide administrative professionals with the foundational